-When thinking about the return of more children and young people back into your setting consider the 'importance of welcome' in terms of successful inclusion back into your community.
+When thinking about the return of more children back into your setting consider the 'importance of welcome' in terms of successful inclusion back into your community.

 Useful questions:

 - what would a great welcome look like for this person? - What preparation is required to ensure the best welcome? - What support is required to ensure a great welcome?